 I knew immediately, with the birth of my first child, that I wanted to grow up to be a Doula.
 Even though my birth had plenty of unwanted interventions and some not so fabulous turns, I was helped immensely by my Doula.
 She never left my side, never judged me when I called for the epidural and most importantly, she helped me navigate the medical system so that I would come out feeling victorious.
 I felt the most incredible power that day.....
 After 2 hours and 20 minutes of pushing, a mama was born and I felt like the most powerful woman on the planet.
 I wanted to shout from the mountain tops, "LOOK WHAT I JUST DID!!!!"
-Every single woman deserves to feel that powerful.
+Every single birthing person deserves to feel that powerful.
 That feeling was addictive.
-So now, I am driven to hold space for each woman as she navigates the birth labyrinth.
-When she feels deeply supported and nurtured, she can find strength she never knew she had.
+So now, I am driven to hold space for each birthing person as they navigate the labor labyrinth.
+When a birthing person feels deeply supported and nurtured, they can find the strength they didn't know they had.

 It's not about what interventions you want or don't want.
 It isn't about home birth or hospital birth.
 It isn't about choosing an OB vs. midwife.....
 It's about feeling powerful.
 It's about educating yourself on the birthing process so that you are an active participant in your journey and that your voice is heard.
 You deserve this.
 We all deserve this.
 As your advocate, I will not speak for you.
 I will simply empower you.

 I would be honored to help guide you on that journey and help you find your power, without judgement.
 My role as your Doula is to hold space for you and your partner so that you can feel knowledgeable & confident with your choices.
 This will be the most memorable day of your life.